Crisis and Resilience Fund - Housing Payments (CHP)

-We may award Discretionary Housing Payments for several reasons, for example:
+We may award a Crisis and Resilience Fund Housing Payment (CHP) for several reasons, for example:

 • rent eligible for benefit has been restricted because of the bedroom tax